BBC announces Jodie Whittaker will play first female Doctor in 'Doctor Who'

 Jodie Whittaker will be the thirteenth Doctor Who after the BBC named her the new time lord, one of the most iconic sci-fi characters on TV around the world.

-"Attack The Block" star Whittaker is the first-ever female doctor and will be seen on BBC One in the U.K. and on BBC America in the United States, as well as globally, with the sci-fi series one of the biggest selling shows BBC Worldwide has on its books.
+"Attack The Block" star Whittaker is the first-ever female doctor and will be seen on BBC One in the U.K. and on BBC America in the United States, as well as globally, with the sci-fi series being one of the most popular shows BBC Worldwide has on its books.

 The new Doctor was revealed in an interstitial after the climax of the Wimbledon men's tennis finals on BBC One and the official "Doctor Who" Twitter feed.